interlinksoftware/integrationhub/templates/https-to-tcp/readme.md

 ## Install

-Download the version of the db-to-tcp template that you require from github to your integration-hub server.
+Download the version of the https-to-tcp template that you require from github to your integration-hub server.

 Run the following to install directly from Github:
 <font size="1">